gmc-code/PC-Python/docs/turtle/turtle_circles.rst

 .. py:function:: turtle.circle(radius, extent=None, steps=None)

     | radius - radius; a positive number draws anticlockwise, a negative number draws clockwise.
-    | extent - an angle; a number (or None for whole circle), which determines how many degrees of the circle is drawn.
+    | extent - an angle; a number (or None for whole circle), which determines how many degrees of the circle is drawn; default None
-    | steps - an integer (or None for a circle) which allows polygons to be drawn.
+    | steps - an integer (or None for a circle) which allows polygons to be drawn; default None

 | The center is radius units left of the turtle at right angles from its heading if the radius is positive.
 | The direction of the turtle is changed by the amount of extent.